akorott/2-Player-Pong-Game-Python/README.md

 # 2-Player-Pong-Game-Python

-This is a two player Pong game written in Python 3.8.
+This is a two player Pong game written in Python 3.8 using Turtle graphics.

 Player 1 controls: